 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 72,706 people, 31,248 houses or apartments, and a median cost of homes of $68,832, house prices in Decatur are some of the most affordable in Illinois as well as the nation.
+With a population of 72,706, 31,248 total housing units (homes and apartments), and a median house value of $70,941, house prices in Decatur are some of the most affordable in Illinois as well as the nation.

 Single-family detached homes are the single most common housing type in Decatur, accounting for 73.35% of the city's housing units.
 Other types of housing that are prevalent in Decatur include large apartment complexes or high rise apartments ( 16.45%), duplexes, homes converted to apartments or other small apartment buildings ( 5.89%), and a few mobile homes or trailers ( 2.75%).

 The most prevalent building size and type in Decatur are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 58.76% owning and 41.24% renting.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Decatur's housing was primarily built during this period, from the '40s through the '60s.
 A full 43.53% of the city's housing hails from this era.
 Other housing ages represented in Decatur include homes built between 1970-1999 ( 27.82%) and housing constructed before 1939 ( 22.64%).
 There's also some housing in Decatur built between 2000 and later ( 6.02%).